 There are three main credit reporting agencies.
 They are Equifax, TransUnion, and Experian.
 You can get a free credit report from each of them each year.

 You'll be more likely to see changes in your score if you wait a few weeks to check.
 This gives utility and credit card companies time to send reports or updates that will impact your score.
-There are ways in which you can improve your credit score.

 Be Diligent with Monthly Payments to Help Your Score